Troubleshooting SFTP

 If you have not whitelisted IP addresses, maybe your firewall administrator requires an explicit whitelist for SFTP traffic.
 Please submit a request to your network or firewall administrator to allow SFTP port 22

-traffic to all of the IP addresses in this range: 209.43.40.0/24
+traffic to all of the IP addresses used by your server.

 Connection Settings in Your SFTP App